Camera uploads is a feature that automatically uploads photos and videos from your phone or tablet.

 - Camera uploads pauses if no change in location is detected after a certain amount of time

-Note: Camera uploads is available to all Dropbox users (Basic, Plus, Professional, and Business), with the following three exceptions:
+Note: Camera uploads is available to all Dropbox users (Basic, Plus, Family, Professional, and Business), with the following three exceptions:

 Dropbox Basic users must have the Dropbox desktop application installed on their computer to use camera uploads.

 Can I have my photos upload to a different folder?

 If you’re using camera uploads, your photos will always go to your Camera Uploads folder.
 You can’t change the destination of your photos to a different folder.
 However, you can move photos to a different folder after they’ve been uploaded to your Camera Uploads folder.

 Why did camera uploads use all of my battery power?

 Camera uploads can use a large amount of battery power during its first sync with your Dropbox account.
 After the photos on your phone upload, battery usage should return to normal.

 By default, the Dropbox app stops auto-uploading when your battery is low to save battery life.

 If you’re still experiencing an issue with battery life, try the troubleshooting steps in this article.